Hillcrest Christian College: Arts (HCC)

-Additionally, two students from each year level are chosen to represent their peers in the Student Representative Council (SRC).

 House system

 Hillcrest Christian College has four houses that each student represents in the swimming, cross country and athletics carnival.
 Each house is named after a Christian missionary throughout history.

 Carmichael (Red)

 Amy Carmichael (1867–1951) was a Protestant Christian missionary in India who opened an orphanage and founded a mission in Dohnavur.
 She worked mostly with young ladies, some of whom were saved from forced prostitution and wrote thirty-five published books.

 Flynn (Blue)

 John Flynn (1880–1951) was an Australian Presbyterian minister who founded the Royal Flying Doctor Service (the world's first air ambulance).
 After studying to at Ormond College in Melbourne, he was made the first superintendent of the Australian Inland Mission.
 Flynn quickly established the need for medical care for those living in the Australian outback and opened a number of hospitals in the bush.

 Greene (Green)

-Betty Greene (1920–1997) used her love for flying for Christian mission work after serving with the Women Air Force Service in World War II.
+Betty Greene (1920–1997) used her love for flying for Christian mission work after serving with the Women Airforce Service Pilots in World War II.
 She served for 16 years in 12 different countries until her death in 1997.